-When the appliance has come to the end of its life span, an approved engineer must dispose of the equipment and refrigerant in accordance with EU law.
+When the appliance has come to the end of its life span, the equipment and refrigerant must be disposed of in accordance with EU law, by an approved engineer.

 Seek urgent medical attention if inhaled or ingested.
-Exposure to eyes and skin should be followed by immediate cleansing of the affected areas and medical attention if necessary.
+Immediate cleansing of the affected areas and medical attention if necessary should follow exposure to eyes and skin.